 Driving in China, on the other hand, is a challenge for most expats and is often characterised by chaos and congestion.
 It may be a good idea for foreigners to get to know their surroundings through public transport before getting behind the wheel.

 Public transport in China

 The national railway network in China is extensive and covers the entire country.
-Expansions and improvements are constantly being made to the country’s rail infrastructure, especially with regards to its high-speed trains.
-Most of China’s infrastructure is owned and administrated by the state-owned China Railway Corporation.
+China also has railway links with neighbouring countries, and the famous Trans-Siberian Railway reaches Beijing.
+Expansions and improvements are constantly being made to the country’s rail infrastructure, especially with regard to its high-speed trains.
+Most of China’s infrastructure is owned and administrated by the state-owned China Railway.

 The different types of trains in China operate on different routes and at varying speeds.
 High-speed trains operate between the major cities such as Beijing, Shanghai, Guangzhou and Shenzhen.
-Expats who have the option to travel by high-speed train should do so as it makes for a more comfortable experience than other trains.
+Expats who have the option to travel by high-speed train should do so, as it makes for a more comfortable experience.

 Various travel classes are available on different train services.
 Long-distance trains generally offer sleeper compartments, allowing passengers to get some rest while travelling.
-Soft sleepers are most comfortable, followed by hard sleepers, and then there are soft seats and hard seats, the cheapest option.
+Soft sleepers are most comfortable, followed by hard sleepers, and then there are soft seats and hard seats.

-Tickets can be bought in advance at stations and, because they aren't transferrable, passengers need to provide proof of ID when travelling by train in China.
-There are often local railway ticket agencies allowing passengers to purchase tickets in advance, but at a higher cost.
+Tickets can be bought in advance at stations and, because they aren't transferrable, passengers will need to provide proof of ID when travelling by train in China.

 Taxis in China